 OVERVIEW

-Edward S. Johnston is a computational artist and designer whose work visualizes the passage of time and lived experiences through algorithmic and spatial processes.
-He explores how digital systems can translate moments of perception into form—creating pathways through data, light and memory.
+Ed S. Johnston (Edward S. Johnston) is a computational artist and designer whose work visualizes the passage of time and lived experience through algorithmic and spatial processes.
+He explores how digital systems can translate moments of perception into form—creating pathways through data, light, and memory.

 STATEMENT